nesnes/teleplot/README.md

 }
 ```

+## Send a text log

+Along with telemetries, you can also send text logs to be display in a console-like manner:

+`echo ">:Hello world" | nc -u -w0 127.0.0.1 47269`

+By adding a millisecond timestamp to your log, you can sync them with the charts.

+`echo ">1627551892437:Hello world" | nc -u -w0 127.0.0.1 47269`

 ## Call a function

 Functions can be called from the Teleplot interface and will be auto-discovered, however, they can also be triggered by a simple UDP packet: